helena-intel/openvino/docs/get_started/get_started.md

 ./demo_security_barrier_camera.sh -d GPU
 ```

-When the verification script completes, you see an image that displays the resulting frame with detections rendered as bounding boxes, and text:
+When the verification script completes, you see an image that displays the resulting frame with detections rendered as bounding boxes and overlaid text:

 ![](../img/inference_pipeline_script_lnx.png)